 Learn more about our Events →

-NYC Pride is committed to creating safer spaces for LGBTQIA+, BIPOC, and BIPOC LGBTQIA+ communities.
-Many of our community members have been affected by police raids, escalations in violence against marginalized groups, and laws that set to criminalize people from living their truth.
+NYC Pride is committed to creating safer spaces for LGBTQIA+, BIPOC and BIPOC LGBTQIA+ communities.
+Many of our community members have been affected by police raids, escalations in violence against marginalized groups and laws that set to criminalize people from living their truth.
 Our safety policy seeks to clarify how our community engages with public safety at NYC Pride events.
 Learn more about Safety →

 NYC Pride seeks to contribute to the well-being of the community through our events and programming.
-We take active steps to be readily prepared with EMS and First Aid, as well as hydration stations, mental health services, content trigger warnings, and more.
+We take active steps to be readily prepared with EMS and First Aid, as well as hydration stations, mental health services, content trigger warnings and more.
 We also carefully consider the roles that alcohol and/or drugs may play at Pride events and take steps to encourage moderation and self-care.
 Learn more about Wellness →

-NYC Pride will build upon existing accessibility practices to place a renewed emphasis making our events accessible to the full community.
-Our events include ASL interpreters, ADA entry/exit, and dedicated areas for wheelchairs and mobility devices.
+NYC Pride will build upon existing accessibility practices to place a renewed emphasis on making our events accessible to the full community.
+Our events include ASL interpreters, ADA entry/exit and dedicated areas for wheelchairs and mobility devices.
 Restrooms will be ADA accessible and gender-neutral with appropriate signage, and a selection of our events will be available for streaming.
 Learn more about Accessibility →

 Our events are essential, but we need your help in order to make them happen!
 Heritage of Pride, Inc is a 501(c)(3) non-profit organization that is funded entirely on the contributions of our community.
 Every donation big or small makes a difference, and helps us get one step closer to fulfilling our mission and securing our commitment to the community.
 Our merchandise offerings are also a great way to support the work we do by also showing your Pride with stylish apparel, accessories, and keepsakes.